globalwordnet/english-wordnet/NEW_SYNSETS.md

     (in which case they are satellites) **or** antonyms of a non-satellite adjective **or** hypernyms of an adjective
 * **Adverbs**: No clear guidelines but at least one links should be proposed.

+The more links that can be provided the better a synset is.